The Environment and Climate Change Law Review: South Korea

 K-REACH is similar to the EU REACH as it is a statute that regulates the market entry of a chemical substance.
-Under K-REACH, any person who manufactures or imports no less than 100 kilograms of non-phase-in substance or any person who manufactures or imports no less than 1 tonne of phase-in substance must register the uses, quantity, etc., of the chemical substance in advance to the Minister of Environment.
+Under K-REACH, any person who manufactures or imports no less than 100 kilograms of non-phase-in substance or any person who manufactures or imports no less than 1 tonne of phase-in substance must register the uses and quantity, among others, of the chemical substance in advance to the MOE.
 Non-compliance with the registering requirement could be subject to criminal penalties and a suspension order for the manufacture, import, use or sale of the chemical substances.

 iv Solid and hazardous waste

 The Framework Act on Resource Circulation, enacted in 2018, regulates recycling of waste.
-The Act introduced the new concept of 'resource circulation' and provides general principles to promote recycling.
+The Framework Act on Resource Circulation introduced the new concept of 'resource circulation' and provides general principles to promote recycling.
 The Construction Waste Recycling Promotion Act and the Act on Resource Circulation of Electrical and Electronic Equipment and Vehicles regulate the recycling of certain special types of waste.

 v Contaminated land

 The Soil Environment Conservation Act regulates matters relating to soil pollution in Korea and prohibits the following:

 - the disposal of soil pollutants or reclamation using soil pollutants;

 - the leakage of soil pollutants during storage, transportation or remediation;

 - the installation of an unreported facility (installation of a soil-contaminating facility requires the installation of a soil-contamination prevention facility as well as its maintenance) that could severely contaminate soil;

 - the failure to report leakage of soil pollutants to the competent authority during manufacture, transportation, storage or treatment; and